 If your financial aid offer includes federal grant money, congratulations!
 This is free money, and you should definitely take it.
 Is there a catch?
 Yes.
 If you drop out or leave school, you will be required to pay back a percentage of the grant money that you did not “earn” by staying in school.

 How do I make sure I don’t have to pay back grant money?

 If there is a possibility that you will drop out or leave school before the semester is over, you may want to give extra consideration to your federal grant offers.

 Here’s how it works: If you drop out, no matter the reason, you will have to pay back 50% of the aid not used for classes, based on when in the academic year you leave school.
 For example, if you leave after midterms, you will have used only half of your aid.
 Of the unused portion (the other half) you will have to pay back 50%, meaning that you end up paying 25% of your total aid package back to the government.

 If you’re having problems in school, you can consider taking a leave of absence (medical and family emergencies typically qualify).
 If you take a leave of absence during the last 60 days of a semester and are enrolled at least part-time the following semester, you will not have to repay your grant.
 You must still obtain the required number of credits to graduate.

 Should I accept a federal work-study offer?

 Federal work-study is a great opportunity that allows you to make money while working for your school or an agency in the community.
 This helps you build your résumé.
-Most schools work with you to place you in a job, so you are not required to send in applications or walk around the neighborhood looking for hiring signs.
+Most schools work with you to place you in a job, so you are not required to send in applications or walk around the neighborhood looking for “now hiring” signs.
 Additionally, your boss understands that your classes take priority.
 Your schedule is built around your classes.
-You may only be required to work a certain number of hours per week so that you can concentrate on your studies.
+You may only be required to work a certain number of hours per week, so that you can concentrate on your studies.
 If you are hoping to work during school, you should absolutely consider your federal work-study offer.

 What are the benefits of accepting federal loans?